 Although Poznan may be one of Poland’s smaller tourist destinations, it’s one of the oldest cities in Poland and the historical capital of Greater Poland.

-Poznan has a stunning main square and old town with a mix of colourful historical architecture and modern cafes and boutique shops.
+Poznan has a stunning main square and old town, a mix of colourful historical architecture, modern cafes, and boutique shops.

-Poznan Christmas market dates: 19th November to 26th December 2022.
+Poznan Christmas market dates: Likely dates: 18th November to 26th December 2023.

 Location: Old Market Square – Stary Rynek and Plac Wolności.